DATA VISUALIZATION

 With Exploring By the Seat of Your Pants, your students will have the opportunity to show off their projects and inspire hundreds of our students to learn about climate data and create their own data visualization projects.

-Create their own Data Visualization Exhibits to communicate different climate science topics!
-Your exhibits will use the Micro:bit coding along with electronics and data from the Data Set List below.
+Once you receive your classroom electronics kits, you are ready to build your Data Visualization project to communicate different climate science topics!
+Your exhibits will use the micro:bit coding along with electronics and data from the list below.

 Renewable Energies